Table of Contents_

 Now the company is fully embracing the Bluetooth wireless trend, and has just released a new over-ear to lead the pack – the P7 Wireless.
 The preceding P7 wired variant was highly regarded, so let’s find out if the company was able to maintain that excellence without the wire in our Bowers & Wilkins P7 Wireless headphone review.
+For another over-ear headphone option, consider reading our Sony MDR 1R Premium Headphones review.
+Also, check out our best headphones list while you are here.

 Price: $399 on Amazon